 You can get caught driving a vehicle without an IID in 3 ways:

-If you’ve been ordered to install an IID but don’t own or have a vehicle, it is important to submit a declaration of non-ownership to the DMV and to the court.
+If you’ve been ordered to install an IID but don’t own or have a vehicle, you should submit a declaration of non-ownership to the DMV and to the court.